Impact & Highlights

 SchoolNet: The Partnership Fund was an early supporter of the NYC ed tech sector with our investment in SchoolNet, a company whose enterprise solutions software for K-12 enable schools to collect, integrate and analyze key data to boost academic outcomes.
 In 2011, Pearson, the multinational education publishing company, acquired SchoolNet for $230 million.
 At closing, SchoolNet employed 65 people in NY.

-New York Digital Health Accelerator graduates have raised over $230 million in follow on funding to date.
+New York Digital Health Innovation Lab alumni companies have raised over $250 million in follow on funding to date.

 Intracellular Therapies: Investing to catalyze growth in the life sciences sector in New York City, the Partnership Fund provided capital to this early stage company which is developing vital, new drugs to treat diseases of the central nervous system (including Alzheimer’s, Parkinson’s, schizophrenia and depression).
 An initial public offering in February 2014 raised over $100 million for the company.
 Since going public, ITCI raised an additional $345mm of equity in September 2015.